 Virginia Beach, Virginia 23464

-The museum is closed on days that school is not in session.
+Closed Sunday and days that school is not in session

 For more information about hours and admission, click here.